gavbarosee/react-kickstart/README.md

 ## What It Does

 Tools like `create-vite` and `create-next-app` give you a framework with minimal setup.
-React Kickstart scaffolds your entire application stack:
+React Kickstart scaffolds your entire application stack with several tooling options:

 - **State management** — Redux or Zustand configured with working examples
 - **Routing** — React Router or Next.js routing set up with example pages